 It should be noted that such documentation will be considered but will not guarantee that the application will be successful.
 The Unit Convenor will decide whether to grant an extension and the length of the extension.

 Students are only permitted one extension per assignment and one deferral per examination/test/ placement (on the grounds of illness or other unavoidable and verifiable personal circumstances as per UC policies) unless otherwise approved.
-Students must make themselves available for deferred exams and tests which will be scheduled by the unit convenor no later than the Friday of Week 11.
-For placements, please refer to the unit's Canvas site for further details and requirements.
-Students are NOT PERMITTED to defer a deferred intra semester exam, test or placement.
-Any student unable to undertake the deferred intra semester exam, test, assignment or placement will receive a mark of zero or fail grade for the assessment task.
+Students must make themselves available for deferred exams and tests, scheduled by the unit convenor no later than the Friday of Week 11.
+Please refer to the unit's Canvas site for further details and requirements for placements.
+Students are NOT PERMITTED to defer a deferred intra-semester exam, test or placement.
+Any student unable to undertake the deferred intra-semester exam, test, assignment or placement will receive a mark of zero or fail grade for the assessment task.

-Students should note that this policy does not apply to deferred exams which are centrally administered by the examinations office.
+Students should note that this policy does not apply to deferred exams which the examinations office centrally administers.

 Special assessment requirements